alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Future Bounties

-Dragon’s aim is to make token analyses more transparent and community-driven.
-At the community's direction, bounties will expand to include all kinds of fundamental token analyses.
+Dragon’s vision is for everyday traders to discover alpha as data sourced by open intelligence.
+If you have an idea for a token analysis that can contribute, please consider proposing it to the community in the discussion [here](https://github.com/orgs/alpha-dragon-org/discussions).

-If you have an idea for a module that could benefit traders in the trenches, please propose it in the discussion [here](https://github.com/orgs/alpha-dragon-org/discussions) to be considered for a bounty.
+If it receives significant support, we'll create a bounty to develop it!

 ---
 ## Issues